ianarawjo/ChainForge/GUIDE.md

     ```bash
     pip install chainforge
     ```
- 4. Make sure you have OpenAI or Anthropic API keys set as environment variables.
+ 4. (If you wish to use non-OpenAI models): Make sure you have installed the relevant packages.
 For more info, see below.
+You can also come back to do this later.
- 4. Run
+ 4. Run:
     ```bash
     chainforge serve
     ```